April Masini

-April Masini is an American advice columnist also known for her political advocacy for the television and film industry in Hawaii.
+April Masini is an American advice columnist and advocate for the television and film industry.

-Career
+Relationship advice

-April Masini is an advice columnist and commentator who offers dating and relationship advice to people of different ages, ethnicities, and sexual orientations, often supporting traditional gender roles and arguing that the feminist movement has damaged relationships in America.
-Her advice for women on relationships, marriage, and sex has appeared in O, Glamour, Ebony, Cosmopolitan, Woman's Day, SheKnows.com, and Brides.
-Her writing on a range of topics has also appeared in YourTango, Bustle, Women's Health, Men's Health, Medical Daily, and as a sex advice columnist at AskMen.
-In addition, more than 27,000 questions have been asked and answered on her Ask April advice forum.
+Masini is an advice columnist and commentator who offers dating and relationship advice to people of different ages, ethnicities, and sexual orientations, often supporting traditional gender roles and arguing that the feminist movement has damaged relationships in America.
+Her advice for women on relationships, marriage, and sex has appeared in articles in Glamour, Ebony, Cosmopolitan, Woman's Day, SheKnows.com, and Brides.
+Her writing on a range of topics has also appeared in Bustle, Women's Health, Men's Health, Medical Daily, and as a sex advice columnist at AskMen.

-Masini also provides commentary on a range of issues involving relationships and money.
-Masini has appeared as a featured guest on The Wall Street Journals podcast "Do Men Still Have to Pay on the First Date?" and The O'Reilly Factor, as well as host of Everything You Need to Know About Sex.
-Masini is regularly interviewed and consulted on financial issues in dating and marriage and on workplace issues by MainStreet, GoBankingRates and TheStreet.
+Masini has answered more than 27,500 questions on her RelationshipAdviceForum.com, where she responds under her “Ask April” persona.
+In 2018 Relationship Advice Forum took a six-year hiatus, reopening in September 2025.

-Masini has also commented widely on the Millennial generation and its preference for cyberspace and casual outings, rather than old-fashioned venues and dinner dates.
-She observes that "Millennials who think money is the measure of power in relationships aren’t wrong, but they’re short sighted.
-It’s just one."
-Masini cautions that the 69% of Millennials who see pet ownership as preparation for parenting may be mistaken.
-And when asked by NBC News to comment on a Tinder-style app that matches local surrogate or prospective co-parents, she advised Millennials: "If you think sex is intimate and causes fireworks when a hot relationship ends, take a stroll through family court and watch custody battles unravel."
+Masini has appeared as a guest on The Wall Street Journals podcast "Do Men Still Have to Pay on the First Date?" and The O'Reilly Factor, as well as host of Everything You Need to Know in 2006.
+Masini has been consulted on financial issues in dating and marriage and on workplace issues by GoBankingRates and TheStreet.